frozenprocess/Tigera-Presentations/2021-12-06.CNCF-Multiarch.migration/readme.md

 # Install microservices demo on your cluster

-I've prepared a multiarch friendly manifest for Google microservices demo.
+I've prepared a multiarch friendly manifest for the Google microservices demo.
 Apply the following manifest to install microservices on your cluster:
 ```
 kubectl apply -f https://raw.githubusercontent.com/frozenprocess/Tigera-Presentations/master/2021-12-06.CNCF-Multiarch.migration/microservices-multiarch.yaml